oqolarte/oblong/content/project/site.md

 ## To-Do

-Here I list the thing/s that I need to do for this site, kind of a wishlist:
+Here's a wishlist of sorts that I need to do for this site:
 - Move away from GitHub Pages and host somewhere else
 - Have TLS certificate, preferably from [Let's Encrypt](https://letsencrypt.org), because there's really no excuse to use just HTTP